Appendix and its function

 Antibiotics are usually given to the patient prior to surgery and as soon as appendicitis is suspected.
-The child that has serious symptoms should receive intravenous fluids, antibiotics, and medication for pain relief.
+A child that has serious symptoms should receive intravenous fluids, antibiotics, and medication for pain relief.
 The surgery is done while the patient is unconscious and pain-free, using general anesthesia.

-Laparoscopic method is newer then the classical approach.The costs of the laparoscopic operation are greater than those of an open operation but the hospital stay is much shorter.
+The laparoscopic method is newer than the classical approach.The costs of the laparoscopic operation are greater than those of an open operation but the hospital stay is much shorter.

 Many surgeons are using a new method in which the whole appendix is brought to the surface of the skin through a small incision where the port came in.
 The appendectomy is then performed outside of the body, on the surface of the skin!
-This method has many advantages such as smaller scar and ability to completely see the other structures inside the abdomen via small camera installed on one port!
+This method has many advantages such as smaller scar and the ability to completely see the other structures inside the abdomen via a small camera installed on one port!

-Classical, open approach is performed through a small incision made in the right lower quadrant of the abdomen.
+The classical, open approach is performed through a small incision made in the right lower quadrant of the abdomen.